NethercraftMC5608/NetherWorkshopDownloader/README.md

 | Free* ✅ | ❎|
 | Data Saving* ✅ | ❎|

+# NWD Fastest Compression, Fast and space conservative.
+NWD Fastest Compression is a new compression method that is encorporated in Nether API, **No other downloader but NetherWorkshopDownloader can extract NWD files.**
+**What's so good about this new compression?**

+- Very fast -
+I mean very very very fast, compared to the old compression, this compresses a 1GB file in only 10 seconds!
+- Very conservative  -
+This is the future, a 1GB file that takes 10 seconds to compress, and would compress it to 4MB *(Subject to how many bits/content in file)*.
+- Data Saving -
+If you are using celluar data, or have slow internet or data limit, With NWD Fastest Compression, 200MB files will turn to 2MB, 4MB file would turn into 24KB.
+Making downloading files faster and don't have to worry about any data cap.
+- Fast uncompression. -
+You might of think that the uncompression speeds were the only let down.
+Nope.
+Files uncompress in only 3 seconds.

+**And better yet, NetherWorkshopDownloader 2 (Legacy) supports NWD Fastest Compression!**

 **Please report any legal deliberations or feedback to this email: NetherServerHosting@protonmail.com**